Deutsche Telekom in talks with Netflix over collaboration - report

 Netflix in May unveiled plans to launch in both Germany and France this year, in the biggest test so far of its global expansion strategy.

-Manager Magazine said Deutsche Telekom was open to accommodate Netflix's expansion even though the service would compete with the German company's own web-based TV offering called "Entertain".
+Manager Magazin said Deutsche Telekom was open to accommodate Netflix's expansion even though the service would compete with the German company's own web-based TV offering called "Entertain".

 Deutsche Telekom declined to comment.